 Like counselors, coaches are made up of a range of backgrounds, such as psychology, management, education, sports, and health (Martin, 2001).
 And of course, how coaches work with clients is related to this background, as well as to the coach’s personality, experiences, and history.

-Coaching-related research is similar to classic parenting style literature.
+Coaching-related research identifies styles similar to those in classic parenting style literature.
 Namely, in her oft-cited studies, Baumrind (1991) identified several specific parenting styles, which include authoritarian, authoritative, and permissive.

-The manner in which life coaches interact with clients is similar to the distinctions noted by Baumrind.
-For example, coaches may vary in terms of the degree to which they control the sessions versus allowing the client to have input in terms of the coaching process (e.g., authoritarian/autocratic versus more democratic/ authoritative coaching).
+The manner in which life coaches interact with clients is similar to the distinctions noted by Baumrind (1991).
+For example, coaches may vary in terms of the degree to which they control the sessions (e.g., authoritarian/autocratic) versus allowing the client to have input in terms of the coaching process (e.g., democratic/authoritative).

 Coaches also may differ in terms of whether they take a more specific focus or consider multiple connected facets of the client’s experiences (e.g., holistic coaching).
-Additional approaches include laissez-faire, developmental, mindfulness, and intuitive coaching—among others.
+Additional approaches include laissez-faire, developmental, mindfulness, and intuitive coaching.

-There are multiple ways to coach, so let’s take a closer look at ten popular styles.
+There are multiple ways to coach, so let’s take a closer look at 10 popular styles.

 Democratic Coaching Style